FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/driver_guides/display/how_to_write.md

 # How to write a display driver

+Caution: This page may contain information that is specific to the legacy version of the driver framework (DFv1).
+Also the workflows documented on this page may only be specific to the Fuchsia source checkout (`fuchsia.git`) environment.

 So you've decided to bring up a new board.
 Before you dive into coding, ensure that you have everything you need by answering these questions: